rolandVi/Splitty/docs/agendas/week-03.md

 - Planned meeting duration != actual duration?
 Where/why did you mis -estimate?
 (2 min)
 - Closure (1 min)
 # Notes week 3

+TA announcements:
+-If someone failed the GIT assignment, they need to redo it
+    -Read the assignment carefully, check what the repository graph is supposed to look like

+Talking points:
+Code of Conduct:
+    - Everyone finished their part in the CoC
+    - Ensure that each point in the CoC is accompanied by an explanation of how to achieve it within our team

+Issue board:
+    - Issue boards are containers to differentiate issues
+    - We decided to use them instead of the to-do, in-progress and done tags

+Decide next week's issues & Planing for the coming week:
+    - Planing and issues for the coming week were done after the meeting
+        - Creation of scenes (Start page, Home page, Admin login page, Admin overview page)
+        - Password generation for Admin log-in
+        - Server side CRUD operation for events
+    - Check GitLab for closer information

+Notes to issues:
+    - An issue should conclude which user-stories it touches up on
+    - Multiple issues can be closed by one merge request